 The PCI DSS (Payment Card Industry Data Security Standard) specifically mentions vulnerability scanning in its list of requirements for compliance.
 Other data protection acts such as the GDPR do not mention it by name but do mention that your organisation must “implement appropriate technical and organisational security measures” which would include identifying and addressing detectable vulnerabilities in your network.

 Do Vulnerability Scans Fix Vulnerabilities Automatically?

 No, vulnerability scanning does not automatically fix the vulnerabilities detected.
 A vulnerability scan will generate an itemised report on any vulnerabilities that it has detected, normally ranking them by severity and risk.
 From that point it is down to your IT department, or a managed IT department like us, to review the vulnerabilities that have been flagged, check that they genuinely are vulnerabilities and not false positives, and then fix them.

-Will A Vulnerability Scan Replace The Rest Of My Cybersecurity?
+Does A Vulnerability Scan Replace The Need For Cybersecurity?

 - Ransomware Protection

 Carden IT Services offer regular vulnerability scans as part of our cyber-defence services.
 We are a Cyber Essentials Certified provider of managed IT services for businesses.
 To learn more about vulnerability scanning and the other tools and techniques we use to keep our clients safe, speak to our team today!